VegOut

 Psychologist Dana Jack at Western Washington University identified a pattern she called "silencing the self" that maps almost perfectly onto this kind of excessive kindness.
 Originally studied in the context of depression, the Silencing the Self Scale measures specific schemas about how to make and maintain relationships that are hypothesized to be associated with depression.
 Jack's longitudinal research defined self-silencing as the tendency to engage in compulsive caretaking, pleasing others, and inhibiting self-expression in an attempt to achieve intimacy and meet relational needs.

-Read that definition carefully.
+That definition deserves a careful reading.
 These are people who are trying to achieve intimacy.
 They are not indifferent to connection.
 They desperately want it.
-But the strategy they've adopted, making themselves endlessly agreeable and never burdening others with their own needs, is the exact strategy that prevents intimacy from forming.
+But the strategy they've adopted — making themselves endlessly agreeable and never burdening others with their own needs — is the exact strategy that prevents intimacy from forming.

 The Vulnerability Gap